Taco Bell: Discontinued menu items

+International operations

+Between 2010 and 2023 the number of outlets grew every year:

 Asia

 China

 In 2003, Taco Bell entered the Chinese market by opening a restaurant in the Shanghai People's Square, named "Taco Bell Grande".
 Three more TBG restaurants opened before they were closed in 2008.
-Taco Bell relaunched in the Chinese market when a store opened in Pudong, Shanghai in late 2015.
+Taco Bell relaunched in the Chinese market when a store opened in Pudong, Shanghai, in late 2016.
+As of March 2024, Taco Bell has 90 outlets in China.

 India

 India's first Taco Bell outlet opened at the Mantri Square mall in Bangalore in 2010.
 Taco Bell announced an exclusive national master franchise agreement with Burman Hospitality on May 15, 2019.
 The chain operated 35 outlets across India as on the same date.
 Yum!
 Brands stated that it planned to open 600 new Taco Bell outlets in India by 2029.

 Indonesia

 Taco Bell opened its first Indonesian restaurant in South Jakarta on December 18, 2020.
 As of 2022, Taco Bell has since opened three more restaurants in Indonesia, all located in Jakarta.

 Malaysia

 Taco Bell opened its first Malaysian store in Cyberjaya, Sepang on April 2, 2021.
 It then opened its second store in Bandar Sri Permaisuri, Kuala Lumpur followed by Tropicana Gardens Mall and Setiawangsa outlets.
 In early 2022, Taco Bell opened up in Wangsa Maju, Sunway Pyramid, Puchong and has continued in expanding to other states as well.
 It currently has 13 stores scattered across Klang Valley.